 The designated premises supervisor (DPS) is the person named on the premises licence who is responsible for authorising the sale or supply of alcohol at the premises and will normally be the person responsible for the day to day running of the premises.
+The DPS must hold a personal licence.

 It is important that both we and the police are notified of this change as soon as possible.
 The new DPS must also consent to this change as part of the application.